Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Practical algorithms

-In the previous algorithm (Section~\ref{subsec:alg_klevel}), we searched for a fair weight vector after the $(k-1)$-level was computed.
-In the proposed practical algorithm, however, we do not have to explicitly compute the $(k-1)$-level.
-Notice that queue $S_1$ actually maintains the top-$k$ subset during the sweep.
-To find a fair weight vector, we only have to check whether or not the top-$k$ subset in $S_1$ satisfies the fairness constraints.
-Even better, we can use a variable to keep track of the number of lines (hence, indirectly, the primal points) in $S_1$ that belong to the protected group.
+\subparagraph{Space overhead.} For reducing the space usage, notice that in this algorithm, we do not have to explicitly compute the $(k-1)$-level.
+The queue $S_1$ actually maintains the top-$k$ subset during the sweep.
+To find a fair weight vector, we only have to check whether the top-$k$ subset in $S_1$ satisfies the fairness constraint.
+Even better, following the theoretical algorithm (Section ~\ref{subsec:small_k}), we can use a variable to keep track of the number of lines (hence, indirectly, the primal points) in $S_1$ that belong to the protected group.
 Each time $S_1$ changes, we update this variable suitably and use it for the fairness test.
 As soon as the fairness test is passed, we stop the sweep and obtain a fair weight vector as given by the position of the sweep-line.
-Since explicit construction of the $(k-1)$-level is not needed, the space usage reduces to $O(n)$, which is critical when processing large datasets.
+Since explicit construction of the $(k-1)$-level is not needed, the space usage reduces to $O(n)$, eliminating the superlinear space overhead.
+Moreover, avoiding the explicit construction also improves runtime efficiency, yielding gains in both space and time.